radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/modify-dashboard.md

 4. Add components

+a.
 Click on the pencil icon next to the dashboard name to view all available components.

  These include: